Mining in Canada and internationally is affected by complex legal and regulatory instruments that govern sustainable mining practices.

-By the end of this program, you will have the skills to contribute to the success of current and future mining projects with an understanding of:
+By the end of this program, you will have the skills to contribute to the success of current and future mining industry and extractive industry projects with an understanding of:

-- today’s complex legal and regulatory instruments that directly affect business operations, both in Canada and internationally
+- today’s complex legal and regulatory instruments that affect the business operations of mines in Canada and internationally

-- the participation of Indigenous peoples in the mining sector, including Indigenous governance and law
+- the participation of Indigenous peoples in the Canadian and global mining industries, including Indigenous law and governance

 - Canadian anti-corruption legislation and international efforts that affect mining activities

-- the role of mining in Canadian and international and climate change efforts.
+- the role of mining in Canadian and international climate change efforts.

 Who is this program for?